emiburns/predicting-2016-global-suicide-rates/README.md

 biological and social determinants, suicidal behavior and ideation present a complex, global risk to public health across all age groups.

-This project stems off a personal interest in mental disorder’s role in public health, webscraping, and statistical modeling.
+This project stems off a personal interest in webscraping, statistical modeling, and mental disorder’s role in public health.
 The 2016 international suicide prevalence is examined through lenses of 2015 mental disorder rates, unemployment, literacy, healthcare expenditure and gender ratios.
 Social factors potentially driving whether a country